pwr-Solaar/Solaar/docs/index.md

 ## Known Issues

+- The icon in the system tray can show up as 'black on black' in dark distributions.
+This is due to problems in many system tray implementations.
+Changing to a different theme may help.

-- KDE/Kubuntu: if some icons appear broken in the application, make sure you've properly configured the Gtk theme and icon theme in KDE's control panel.
+- If some icons appear broken in the application, make sure you've properly configured the Gtk theme and icon theme in your control panel.

 - Running the command-line application while the GUI application is also running *may* occasionally cause either of them to become